Skip to main content

 About

 ARMA 2 is a single player and multiplayer open world shooter game with a warfare theme.
 It was developed by Bohemia Interactive and was released on June 29, 2009.
-It received mostly positive reviews from both critics and players.
+It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews